The New Service for Staff looking for Coaching, Facilitation, and Conflict Resolution

 • Power figures

-Most support people are generally silent in meetings.
+Ideally, support people are generally silent in meetings.
 This is because the issues belong to the participants involved.

 The document below has more detailed information about getting the most from your support person.
 Feel free to download it as well.